José Bastos: Benfica career

 Bastos was promoted to the Benfica first team in 1949 and beat Rosa for the position, making his debut on 12 March 1950, against Lusitano in an eventual league triumph.
 He was the youngest goalkeeper to play for Benfica until José Moreira in 2002.
 Bastos played in goal in Benfica's 18 June 1950 Latin Cup victory over Bordeaux at the Estádio Nacional.

 Bastos held the goalkeeper's position at Benfica until 1954, when Alberto da Costa Pereira replaced him.
 After two seasons as back-up, Bastos regained his place in 1956–57, but lost it again, now permanently during the 1958–59 season.
-He went on loan to Atlético CP by order of Béla Guttmann, and made his last appearance for Benfica on 16 April 1961, in the Taça de Portugal match with Olhanense.
+He went on loan to Atlético Clube de Portugal by order of Béla Guttmann, and made his last appearance for Benfica on 16 April 1961, in the Taça de Portugal match with Olhanense.
 During his Benfica career Bastos made 196 appearances and was part of a team that won three national championships and five Taça de Portugal cups.